 Arm exercises with resistance bands

-- Pull Apart.
+Pull apart.
 Stand with your feet hip-width apart.
 Take your resistance band and hold it with your hands approximately 30 cm apart.
 Straighten your arms out in front of you at shoulder height and drive your hands in opposite directions, stretching the resistance band.
 Repeat this movement for 1 minute.

-- Bicep Curl.
+- Bicep curl.
 Stand with your feet in the middle of your resistance band, hip-width apart.
 Take the ends of the band in each hand, glue your elbows to your sides, and curl your forearms up towards your shoulders, stretching the resistance band.
 Repeat for 1 minute.

 Ab exercises with resistance bands

-- Roll-up.
+Roll-up.
 Sit on the floor with a straight back and your legs out in front of you.
 Loop your resistance band around your feet.
 Holding the ends of your training band and keeping your arms straight, slowly lower yourself to the ground.
 Squeeze your abdominals, tuck your chin, and sit back up.
 Repeat for 1 minute.

 Resistance band leg workouts

-- Open Squats.
+Open squats.
 Take a looped resistance band and place it around your thighs.
 Stand with your legs wide so you can feel the tension of the training band.
 Lower your body into a squat position, squeezing your abs for stability.
 When you are squatted low, move your knees outwards and back in again, feeling the greater tension in the resistance band.
 Come back to standing and repeat for 10-15 reps.

-Your email address will not be published.
-Required fields are marked
+Your email will not be published.
+All fields are required.